PDXChinese/pdxchinese.github.io/_pages/weeklytalk.md

 In order to make the interaction more efficient, you are welcome to [submit your questions in advance](https://docs.google.com/forms/d/e/1FAIpQLSfPfuYiRfTxqsVoEgDNwbDOHnLIXmmv6z4EgSsUWgFwjT7QkA/viewform?usp=sf_link).

 Unless otherwise arranged, all Talk will be arranged at 3 pm on Saturday, and the time will generally be controlled at one hour.
 The registration is required for each event.

+### 12.05.2020 3pm

+What Doesn’t Kill You Makes You Stronger! -	Youth Suicide Prevention

+{% include feature_row id="feature_row20"%}

+Julie Xie, Ph.D., Licensed Educational Psychologist in CA, School Psychologist at Fremont United School District since 2000.
+Her Positive Parenting and Positive Youth video lessons have benefited hundreds of families during the pandemic.

+Suicide is not caused by one "reason", but has different risk factors, and then a trigger induces it.
+The trigger for suicide among teenagers is often "disappointment, failure, rejection, etc., such as poor test results or family turmoil."

+We cannot keep our children living in a vacuum and block out all stress and failure forever.
+Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats, or significant sources of stress.
+Resilience involves not only “bouncing back” from these difficult experiences, but also profound personal growth.

+How to strengthen our children’s resilience, enhancing the joy and meaning of life while defending the inevitable frustrations and adversity that comes with being?

+[Click here to register](https://us02web.zoom.us/meeting/register/tZAqduuvpjgpGtaB-20b9SRS2tfW7J3bPCxY).
+After registering, you will receive a confirmation email containing information about joining the meeting.

 ### 11.28.2020 3pm